 FAQs | prospective students and applicants

-No, we are conducting our services online for now.
-Our study advisors are available for a chat or a personal advisory session via email, phone or online meeting platforms.
-Please write an e-mail to firstname.lastname@example.org or call us (+49 6221 64 73 265) and we are happy to arrange an individual consultation.
+Yes, you can visit our campus again.
+However, it is absolutely necessary to make an appointment with our study advisors via email, phone or online meeting platforms.
+Please write an e-mail to email@example.com or call us (+49 6221 64 73 265) and we are happy to arrange an individual consultation.

 Please contact our study advisor Ms Gloria Thiller via email (firstname.lastname@example.org) or telephone (+49 6221 64 73 265).